iai-group/MovieBot/reinforcement_learning/README.md

 python -m reinforcement_learning.train_dialogue_policy -c <training_configuration>
 ```

 The training logs are stored in Weight and Biases.
+It implies that you have an account on Weight and Biases and your are logged in.
+More information can be found [here](https://docs.wandb.ai/quickstart).

 ### Training Configuration